IamAbhijeetAnand/Car-Dealership-Inventory/README.md

 - **Multi-Filter & Debounced Search**: Fast O(1) B-tree compound indexing supporting make, model, VIN, price range, transmission, fuel, and paginated response streams.

 ---
+## My AI Usage

+### AI Tools Used
+- ChatGPT (OpenAI)
+- GitHub Copilot
+- Antigravity

+### How I Used AI

+#### ChatGPT
+I used ChatGPT to:
+- Understand the project requirements and plan the application architecture.
+- Design backend components such as models, controllers, routes, middleware, and services.
+- Debug issues related to Express.js, MongoDB, React, authentication, and API integration.
+- Improve code structure and generate documentation.

+#### GitHub Copilot
+I used GitHub Copilot to:
+- Speed up development with code autocompletion.
+- Suggest helper functions and improve coding efficiency.

+#### Antigravity
+I used Antigravity as an AI-assisted development tool to:
+- Generate and refine project code based on prompts.
+- Scaffold backend and frontend modules quickly.
+- Help create CRUD operations, UI components, and project structure.
+- Accelerate development while allowing me to review, modify, and test the generated code.

+### Reflection on AI Usage

+AI tools significantly improved my development workflow by helping me understand requirements, generate boilerplate code, debug errors, and speed up repetitive tasks.
+They allowed me to focus more on application logic and testing rather than writing every component from scratch.

+I reviewed, tested, and modified all AI-generated code to ensure it met the project requirements and worked correctly.
+AI acted as a development assistant that enhanced my productivity while I remained responsible for the final implementation, integration, and validation of the project.

 ## Technical Stack & Architecture